bestbit7/portfolio/_posts/2019-06-15-IntrotoPython2.md

 **Comparing Average Sentence Length**

-In order to calculate the change between the average sentence lengths of two TextSamples we're going to use the formula for the percent difference.

 Write a function called percent_difference that returns the percent difference as calculated from the following formula:

 $$\frac{|\ value1 - value2\ |}{\frac{value1 + value2}{2}}$$